KrofDrakula/preact-perf-profiler/README.md

 ## Demo

-Check out the repository and run the `dev` script to launch a local demo.
+Open [the demo site](https://krofdrakula.github.io/preact-perf-profiler/) to see it in action.

+You can also check out the demo locally and run it on your own machine:

 ```bash
 pnpm install